blacruz17/MHOmicrobiome/README.md

 - `metadataExploration.R`: compares biochemical and anthropometrical metadata among the four groups, generating a table with all comparisons (Table 2).
 - `supp_heatmap.R`: explores all datasets within `curatedMetagenomicData` (version 3.8) to look for studies with stool samples from adult subjects not taking antibiotics, and where at least one of our variables of interest to describe obesity and metabolic phenotypes was available.
 Generates Supplementary Figure 1.
 - `supp_boxplots.R`: in-depth statistical analysis accompanying the previous scripts as well as the necessary code to replicate Supplementary Figure 2.

+In order to fully recapitulate our analyses, you may need:
+- Supplementary Table 1 with AI4Food patient metadata.
+- Supplementary files from `curatedMetagenomicData` datasets' source publications
+- Sample metadata already available in `curatedMetagenomicData`

 Library requirements are specified in the beggining of each R script.